lexibank/tlopo/out/vol3/chapter3.md

 ### 4.7.
 Mushrooms, fungi

 In a number of modern Oceanic languages the life-form term for mushrooms and other fleshy fungi is homophonous with the bodypart term 'ear'.
-For example, in Wayan Fijian taliŋa de- notes fleshy fungi such as mushrooms and bracket fungi as well as 'ear'.
-The polysemy of 'mushroom' and 'ear' is also found with non-cognate forms in a number of Oceanic lan- guages, such that innovative terms can be seen to have both meanings.
-For example, in NE Ambae gwero has both the meaning of 'ear' and of 'mushroom', and the same is true for the Nakanai term gavusa '(a) mushroom (Agaricaceae); ear'.
-The cognate set for POc &ast;taliŋa below supports the reconstruction of this same polysemy.
-That the 'mushroom' meaning is not a post-POc innovation is supported by the f:1ct that reflexes of&ast;taliŋa occur in a number oflanguages with 'mushroom' meanings, but not with the 'ear' meaning.
-Of the languages in the cognate set below, the four North New Guinea languages, Nakanai, Gela and Tolo are all languages where the reflex of &ast;taliŋa no longer has the meaning of 'ear', but has retained the 'mushroom' meaning.
-In Anejom in-ticŋa-, the reflex of &ast;taliŋa, retains only the 'ear' mean- ing, but the historical presence of the 'mushroom' meaning is indicated by the occurrence of in-ticŋa- in a number of compounds referring to mushrooms.
+For example, in Wayan Fijian _taliŋa_ denotes fleshy fungi such as mushrooms and bracket fungi as well as 'ear'.
+The polysemy of 'mushroom' and 'ear' is also found with non-cognate forms in a number of Oceanic languages, such that innovative terms can be seen to have both meanings.
+For example, in NE Ambae _gʷero_ has both the meaning of 'ear' and of 'mushroom', and the same is true for the Nakanai term _gavusa_ '(a) mushroom (Agaricaceae); ear'.
+The cognate set for POc _&ast;taliŋa_ below supports the reconstruction of this same polysemy.
+That the 'mushroom' meaning is not a post-POc innovation is supported by the fact that reflexes of _&ast;taliŋa_ occur in a number of languages with 'mushroom' meanings, but not with the 'ear' meaning.
+Of the languages in the cognate set below, the four North New Guinea languages, Nakanai, Gela and Tolo are all languages where the reflex of _&ast;taliŋa_ no longer has the meaning of 'ear', but has retained the 'mushroom' meaning.
+In Anejom _in-ticŋa-_, the reflex of _&ast;taliŋa_, retains only the 'ear' meaning, but the historical presence of the 'mushroom' meaning is indicated by the occurrence of _in-ticŋa-_ in a number of compounds referring to mushrooms.
 In Rotuman, Bauan Fijian, a number of Polynesian and Micronesian languages terms for mushrooms literally mean 'ear of spirit/ghost'.
-The Rotuman form faliŋa ne ʔatua and the Tikopian form tariŋa ŋa a tua look to be cognate compounds, but in other languages the second part of the compound does not appear to be cognate.
+The Rotuman form _faliŋa ne ʔatua_ and the Tikopian form _tariŋa ŋa a tua_ look to be cognate compounds, but in other languages the second part of the compound does not appear to be cognate.

 <table>
 <tr>